open-data/docker-og/readme.md

       1. `inventory.csv` <- Open Data Inventory data set csv file.
 1. __Create__ a folder in the root of this repository called `postgres`.
 This folder will hold the data for imported databases to persist during Docker container restarts.
 1. __Create__ a folder in the root of this repository called `solr`.
 This folder will hold the data for imported indices to persist during Docker container restarts.
+1. __Create__ a folder in the root of this repository called `redis`.
+This folder will hold the system dump logs from Redis.
+   * By default, the volume is commented out in the `docker-compose.yml` file as the system dumps can get large.
+You can uncomment the line if you are having issues with Redis.
 1. __Create__ a folder in the root of this repository called `nginx`.
 This folder will hold the nginx logs for the Docker environments.
    * By default, the volume is commented out in the `docker-compose.yml` file as the nginx logs can get large.
-You can uncomment the lines if you are having issues with nginx.
+You can uncomment the line if you are having issues with nginx.

 ## Build